NixOS/nix.dev/source/contributing/writing-a-tutorial.md

 - overview of available tools, and their state of maturity and maintenance
 - overview of ideas, and state of community discussion.

-It is also worthwhile to add contextual explanations within `<details>` tags This can help with understanding while keeping distractions minimal.
+It is also worthwhile to add contextual explanations within `<details>` tags.
+This can help with understanding while keeping distractions minimal.

 ### What did you learn?